BitInByte/.dotfiles/README.md

 ## JavaScript

 For js and ts files, we need to have a jsconfig.json file in order to the project be able to know how to auto-import from other files: https://code.visualstudio.com/docs/languages/jsconfig
+Also, the eslint_d and prettierd need to be globally installed and should be configured with it's own config files in order to use them.

 ## Java